metasikander/www.BitcoinHivemind.com/_posts/2016-11-08-betting-on-elections.md

 ---
-title: Why Election Betting is Especially Unpopular
+title: Hostility Toward Election Betting
 comments: true
 show_author: true
 ---

-> The two big ones are probably: [1] The prices are misinterpreted, as if they were poll numbers.
-[2] They (rudely) shatter the layperson's cherished delusions of relevance.
+> "Electability" is crucial to winning an election (this is democracy's biggest flaw).
+Election-Betting upsets people because [1] the odds are often misinterpreted, as if they were poll numbers (assaulting many of the candidate's electability).
+And [2] They (rudely) shatter the layperson's cherished delusions of relevance.

 Today is Election Day in the United States.
 One way or another, it will be a disaster.